Aquabrass Alt Progetto Aqua Review & Rating Updated: April 27, 2026

 For example, the Aquabrass Stilleto faucet, made by Tremme, sells in the U.S. for a street price of $558.75.
 The same faucet, sold in Europe by Treemme as the Hedo, runs around $357.73 (€302.00).

-Some level of price bump In North America is expected.
+Some level of price bump in North America is expected.

 • Testing and certification to North American standards is expensive.